-Should a student representative be suspended, dismissed, or otherwise unable to continue as a representative, an alternate from that student's class may be chosen by that class to complete the remainder of the term.
+Should a student representative be not in good standing, suspended, dismissed, or otherwise unable to continue as a representative, an alternate from that student's class may be chosen by that class to complete the remainder of the term.
 A student on probation may continue as a representative.